Privacy policy

 Scope and purpose of the collection of data

 If you submit a job application to us, we will process any affiliated personal data (e.g., contact and communications data, application documents, notes taken during job interviews, etc.), if they are required to make a decision concerning the establishment or an employment relationship.
-The legal grounds for the aforementioned are § 26 GDPR according to German Law (Negotiation of an Employment Relationship), Art.
+The legal grounds for the aforementioned are § 26 BDSG according to German Law (Negotiation of an Employment Relationship), Art.
 6(1)(b) GDPR (General Contract Negotiations) and – provided you have given us your consent – Art.
 6(1)(a) GDPR.
 You may revoke any consent given at any time.
 Within our company, your personal data will only be shared with individuals who are involved in the processing of your job application.

-If your job application should result in your recruitment, the data you have submitted will be archived on the grounds of § 26 GDPR and Art.
+If your job application should result in your recruitment, the data you have submitted will be archived on the grounds of § 26 BDSG and Art.
 6(1)(b) GDPR for the purpose of implementing the employment relationship in our data processing system.

 Data Archiving Period